 Stimuli

 The stimuli included faces from the NimStim (Tottenham et al., 2009) and Karolinska Directed Emotional Faces (Lundqvist, Flykt, & Öhman, 1998) stimuli sets, as in previous work (Brown et al., 2017; Neta & Whalen, 2010).
 The faces consisted of 34 unique identities including 11 angry, 12 happy, and 24 surprised expressions organized pseudorandomly.
 The scene stimuli were selected from the International Affective Picture System (Lang, Bradley, & Cuthbert, 2008).
 A total of 288 scenes (72 positive, 72 negative, and 144 neutral) were selected for the image matrices.
-The positive and negative images did not differ on arousal (Z = -0.23, p = 0.82).
+The positive and negative images did not differ in arousal (Z = -0.23, p = 0.82).
 The scenes were organized into low (two images) and high (six images) cognitive load of either neutral or emotional (equal number of positive and negative) images (Figure 1).

 Procedure